opensearch-project/project-website/_posts/2023-04-10-newsletter-vol3.md

   - community
 meta_description: "Read the OpenSearch Project Newsletter for the latest news, community happenings, events, product launches and to hear what's new with our partners."
 meta_keywords: "OpenSearch Project news, open source newsletter, OpenSearch partner"
+twittercard:
+  description: "The OpenSearch Project is pleased to present our newsletter.
+Distributed monthly, the newsletter is a great way to learn more about the latest OpenSearch news, relevant content from the community, and upcoming events that you may be interested in. "
 ---

 The OpenSearch Project is pleased to present our newsletter.
 Distributed monthly, the newsletter is a great way to learn more about the latest OpenSearch news, relevant content from the community, and upcoming events that you may be interested in.